Ennur Totre

-Ennur Totre (Енур Тотре; born 29 October 1996) is a Macedonian footballer who plays as a midfielder for Shkëndija and the North Macedonia national team.
+Ennur Totre (Енур Тотре; born 29 October 1996) is a Macedonian footballer who plays as a midfielder for Kosovan side Gjilani and the North Macedonia national team.
+He also holds Albanian passport.

-Career
+Club career

 He started his career in 2014 with Shkëndija where he won the Macedonian First League in 2017–18, 2018–19 and 2020–21.
 In 2021 he moved to Tirana where he won the Kategoria Superiore in 2021–22.
 In August 2022 he signed for Vorskla Poltava in Ukrainian Premier League.

-National Team
+International career

 Totre made his international debut for North Macedonia on 14 October 2020 in the UEFA Nations League, coming on as a substitute in the 88th minute for Boban Nikolov against Georgia.
 The home match finished as a 1–1 draw.